Daniel-Mock/algorithms-data_structures/README.md

 # algorithms-data_structures
-A repository dedicated to working on learning new algorithms and data structures for Computer Science
+This repositor is dedicated to tracking progress made on learning new algorithms and data structures useful in areas of Computer Engineering.
+Topics include:
+*Linked Lists
+*Tree Traversals
+**Pre-order
+**In-order
+**Post-Order